 It is forty years ago when I had my first impression of TA.
 Now, I teach as PTSTA-P and it is the method of my work with clients.
 I am really fond of this theory and practice and I want, not only to personally gain from this, but I also want to give something back to the TA community.
 I am not only a psychologist but also an economist, so I like to handle figures and bookkeeping and I am glad to use and share this knowledge with EATA as their treasurer.
 My hope/ vision?

 My vision is, that TA stays a living theory and is practiced by a larger and larger amount of people.
 My contribution can be to care that the financial stability of EATA remains so that the running costs are covered and that there are options to start new projects.
+My special tasks and projects:

 As the treasurer I have a responsibility to overlook the finances of EATA.
 I coordinate the budgets of the different cost centers, check invoices and reimbursements and I do the controlling of the income and expenses.
+How do I feel with this role?

 I like to do my tasks as a treasurer.
 It is a great pleasure to work in the executive committee, we do a lot of work in great cooperation with a lot of confidence and pleasure.
 The funny experiences during my time in EC:

 A funny experience was the ride on a bus on the way back from the gala dinner to the hotel in Chercassy during the conference in Ukraine.
 We had a lot of fun, sang songs and made a lot of jokes without understanding the language of most of the others.
-It was a time of pure Child-Ego-State.

-and maybe other important experiences:
+It was a time of pure Child-Ego-State. and maybe other important experiences:

 My important experience is the feeling to be part of European and world-wide net of Transactionalists, to be part of a community and to be part of a group who care for the improvement of TA in Europe.

 Marianne

 My tasks:

 Since 2003 I am the executive secretary of EATA.
 I am employed on an hourly rate and usually work 2 hours per day for EATA.
 My task is the "independent management of the EATA office in own "home/ office".
 This includes administration of membership, registering contracts, answering questions of all kind (or finding someone who is able to answer them), attending meetings and taking notes, doing payments, book-keeping and everything what is necessary to run the office.
+How do I feel with this role?

 I like it very much!
 I really love to be in contact and work with all these wonderful and active people from all over Europe, having the chance to travel to different cities and be involved in the effort to establish some ok/ok positions in the world.
+We are looking forward to take this chance.
+Feel free to contact us and to "use" us as your Executive Committee.
 All in all, we as team are looking forward to take this chance!
 Thank you for your trust and support.